The final inspection before settlement NSW is also known as a pre-settlement property inspection.

 - Property certificate;

-- Drainage maps and diagrams; and
+- Diagrams and prints; and

 - Documents related to any restrictions on land or any easements on that land.

-Attending the Final Inspection Before Settlement NSW?
+Attending the Final Inspection Before Settlement NSW

 The settlement period between signing the contract and ownership transfer (typically 30-90 days) often coincides with the property being occupied.
 This can raise concerns about potential or significant damage.